kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 ```

 Deploy it into your kubernetes cluster and confirm that it's running with `kubectl logs ...`

+In the future exercises this application will be referred too as "Main application"
 </div>

 ## Declarative configuration with YAML ##